HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 - Fragment size and coverage tracks

     The fragment size for single-end should be explicitly given so that all samples can use the same fragment size and make multiple conditions as comparable as possible.
 Use the methods described above to empirically check your fragment sizes from your bam files prior to running the pipeline.

         --size 250 \

-    For paired-end ChIPSeq, set the `--pe` flag and set the `--size` parameter to the mean observed insertion size; this value is usually reported by the alignment software, or you can run a utility such as
+    For paired-end ChIP-Seq, set the `--pe` flag and set the `--size` parameter to the mean observed insertion size; this value is usually reported by the alignment software, or you can run a utility such as
     [Picard CollectInsertSizeMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics).